dannilin2601/cardiac_classification/README.md

 💻 Computational Environment
 ----------------------------

 All experiments and model training were conducted in **Kaggle Notebooks** using a standardized runtime environment.
-This GitHub repository contains the core components necessary for reproducibility.
+This GitHub repository contains the core components necessary.
 - Preprocessing scripts
 - Core classification/transfer utilities
 - Model definitions